Extenuating Circumstance Form: Explanatory Notes

 - Students who are observing religious festivals around the time of a deadline are responsible for planning their work so that it is completed and submitted before the deadline

-- Students who know that attendance/work is prohibited on certain dates or that major festivals might fall on potentially relevant dates must contact the exams office by 31 October in the academic year to seek consideration of this.
+- Students who know that attendance/work is prohibited on certain dates or that major festivals might fall on potentially relevant dates must contact the Student Administration Service by 31 October in the academic year to seek consideration of this.

 - For examinations/ invigilated assessments that may coincide with religious festivals/ holidays see